 If there is an individual or group who has directed you to this page, or who you would like to mention for any other reason, please note that in the comments section.

-A $35 donation covers free henna designs for up to six Boys and Girls Club members (depending on the size of the group and the size of the designs done).
-This allows a much broader cross-section of the youth of our community to get henna than otherwise might be able to.
+A donation to our Nonprofit Fund in any amount – whether $20, 40, or $80 – allows a much broader cross-section of the youth of our community to get henna than otherwise might be able to.
 By sharing henna with our youth, we open their minds and hearts to cross-cultural sharing, helping them realize that we all have a lot to learn from each other.

 A donation of any amount is appreciated, and will be put to good use for one of these projects.